This wild herb is what gives za’atar its distinctive flavor, and this is how to dry oregano.

-There are a few different methods you can use when making dried oegano or other dried herbs.
+There are a few different methods you can use when making dried oregano or other dried herbs.

 My prefered method is to wash and completely dry the leaves and put them on a tray, and allow them to dry out.

-This method will take a few days, so patience is needed since you won’t have your dried herd right away.
+This method will take a few days, so patience is needed since you won’t have your dried herb right away.

 It is important to put the tray in a dry place and to turn the stems on a regular basis.

 This will help ensure that the leaves don’t get damp as the liquid in them evaporates.